jonoise/sinpe-react/README.md

 ## Using NextJS.

-If using NextJS you need to make styles import in \_app.js file.
+If using NextJS import styles in \_app.js file.

 ```js
 // _app.js